getredash/website/src/pages/kb/user-guide/visualizations/chart-visualizations.md

 # IMG BASE URL /assets/images/docs/gitbook/
 ---

-Eight common visualization types are bundled into Redash's default visualization called **Chart**.
-You can seamlessly switch between different types because they share the same visualization engine.
-If you're not sure which to use at first then go ahead and experiment!
-Change their grouping, axes, stacking, and colors to see which combination best conveys your meaning.
+Redash bundles together charts that use X & Y axes into the **Chart** visualization type, which can take eight different forms.
+Because the forms are similar, you can often switch seamlessly between them to find the one that best conveys your meaning.
+In the animation below, all eight charts were built from the same SQL query result:

 `video: /assets/images/docs/gifs/visualization/chart-examples.mp4`